carmenbianca/report-liferay/report.md

 # Interlude

 This brief interlude chapter bridges the chapters \ref{requirements} through
-\ref{product-description}, providing an overview summary and serving as a concise reader's guide.
+\ref{verification}, providing an overview summary and serving as a concise reader's guide.

 Although chapter \ref{design} and \ref{implementation-and-testing} further